Click on a form title to learn more about the policies and procedures for using the form and to download a PDF copy for printing.

 Eureka College encourages students to take advantage of our many study abroad opportunities.
 Studying abroad will expand your knowledge and appreciation of the world and make you a more competitive candidate on the job market.
 Learn more about the program, available scholarships, and how to apply on the Study Abroad page.
-The completed form is submitted to Dr. Emily Eaton, who serves as the International Studies Coordinator.
+The completed form is submitted to Dr. Kate Harlin, who serves as the International Studies Coordinator.

 Pass/Fail or Audit a Class

 A junior or senior may elect to register for some courses on a pass-fail basis, provided the courses do not fulfill general education requirements and are not in the area of the major or minor concentration.
 The aim is to encourage students to broaden their understanding by exploring less familiar fields.
 This form, with signatures, must be filed in the Registrar’s Office before the first day of the semester.
 Changes to or from pass-fail shall not be made after the first day of class.
 A student may not count more than 18 hours of pass-fail credit toward graduation.
 To receive a grade of “pass,” a student must earn at least the equivalent of a “C” in the course.
 A grade of “P” will count toward semester hours earned but not be computed in the grade point system.
 A grade of “F” under the pass-fail option is not included in the grade point average.
-All non-credit courses rae graded as pass-fail; some may be required for graduation.
+All non-credit courses are graded as pass-fail; some may be required for graduation.

 A student may exercise the audit option under the following provisions.
 A grade of “AU” means that in the judgement of the instructor, the student has attended the course regularly.
-It must be arranged with the instructor and have advisor approval (via this form) and be registered in teh same manner as any other course.
+It must be arranged with the instructor and have advisor approval (via this form) and be registered in the same manner as any other course.
 It will be given final approval if a seat in the course is available after all credit enrollments have been served.
 It may not be changed to a credit basis after the fifth day of the semester, which is the last day to add a course.
 After the tenth day of the semester, the fee will not be refunded and the audit must be satisfactorily completed or assigned a grade of “W.” A credit course may be converted to audit through the 10th day.

 Appeal of Academic Status